EEC193AB-master/kartikp7LabA1/README.md

 You will need to modify the code to only draw/annotate bounding boxes for people

 #### 3. Use MOT tracker to track & count
-Finally, utilize the SORT tracker to assign IDs to bounding boxes to track and count. ([SORT](https://github.com/abewley/sort))
+Finally, utilize the SORT tracker to assign IDs to bounding boxes to track and count (see `sort.md` and `sort.py`) on how to use.

 ## Evaluation